Here's Our Rant About Offerpad Solutions Inc. (OPAD)

 OPAD’s Market Performance

-OPAD stocks went down by -14.49% for the week, with a monthly drop of -27.61% and a quarterly performance of -60.54%, while its annual performance rate touched -89.20%.
-The volatility ratio for the week stands at 7.00% while the volatility levels for the past 30 days are set at 6.81% for Offerpad Solutions Inc. The simple moving average for the period of the last 20 days is -18.73% for OPAD stocks with a simple moving average of -70.58% for the last 200 days.
+OPAD stocks went up by 6.30% for the week, with a monthly drop of -14.01% and a quarterly performance of -43.04%, while its annual performance rate touched -86.24%.
+The volatility ratio for the week stands at 9.69% while the volatility levels for the past 30 days are set at 7.88% for Offerpad Solutions Inc. The simple moving average for the period of the last 20 days is -1.75% for OPAD stocks with a simple moving average of -65.21% for the last 200 days.

 Analysts’ Opinion of OPAD